redox-os/book/src/porting-applications.md

 ### Testing

-- Install the packages for your Linux distribution on the "Build Instructions" of the software, see if it builds on your system first (if packages for your distribution is not available, search for Debian/Ubuntu equivalents).
+- Install the packages for your Linux distribution on the "Build Instructions" of the software, if you don't have the knowledge to separate build tools from library dependencies see if it builds on your system first (if packages for your distribution is not available, search for Debian/Ubuntu equivalents).

-- Create the dependency recipe and run `make r.dependency-name` and see if it don't give errors, if you get an error it can be a dependency that require patches, missing C library functions or build tools, try to investigate both methods until the recipe finish the build process successfully.
+- Create the dependency recipe and run `make r.dependency-name` and see if it don't give errors, if you get an error it can be a dependency that require patches, missing C/POSIX library functions or build tools, try to investigate both methods until the recipe finish the build process successfully.

 If you run `make r.recipe-name` and it builds successfully, feel free to add the build tools on the [redox-base-containerfile](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/podman/redox-base-containerfile) configuration file (for Podman builds) or the [bootstrap.sh](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/bootstrap.sh) script (for native builds).